Synecdoche1/Void-NX/README.md

 * __ITotalJustice__ for Gamecart Installer, allowing us to back up our games.
 * __exelix11__ for Switch Theme Injector, allowing us have custom themes on the Switch.
 * __HookedBehemoth__ for SYS Tune Overlay, allowing us to listen to music while we play.
+* __LyfeOnEdge__ for Appstore Workbench, allowing us to very easily install and update homebrew on our PC.